F5Networks/f5-aws-cloudformation/supported/cluster/2nic/across-az-ha/readme.md

     - NAT instance and associated network interface for network translation.
   - The AWS VPC must have **DNS Hostnames** enabled, and the VPC DHCP default option *domain-name = < region >.compute.internal domain-name-servers = AmazonProvidedDNS* is required.
   - Key pair for SSH access to BIG-IP VE (you can create or import in AWS)
-  - An AWS Security Group in each Availability Zone with the following inbound rules:
-    - Port 22 for SSH access to the BIG-IP VE.
-    - Port 8443 (or other port) for accessing the BIG-IP web-based Configuration utility.
-    - UDP port 1026 for failover heartbeat.
-    - TCP port 4353 for ConfigSync.
-    - A port for accessing your applications via the BIG-IP virtual server.
+  - This template creates AWS Security Groups as a part of the deployment.
+For the external Security Group, this includes a port for accessing your applications on port 80/443.
+If your applications need additional ports, you must add those to the external Security Group created by the template.
+For instructions on adding ports, see the AWS documentation.
   - This solution uses the SSH key to enable access to the BIG-IP system(s).
 If you want access to the BIG-IP web-based Configuration utility, you must first SSH into the BIG-IP VE using the SSH key you provided in the template.
 You can then create a user account with admin-level permissions on the BIG-IP VE to allow access if necessary.
   - This template supports service discovery.
 See the [Service Discovery section](#service-discovery) for details.
   - After deploying the template, if you need to change your BIG-IP VE password, there are a number of special characters that you should avoid using for F5 product user accounts.
 See https://support.f5.com/csp/article/K2873 for details.